Monday, May 2, 2011

 1951 Royal Visit to Canada

 Princess Elizabeth and the Duke of Edinburgh toured Canada in the fall of 1951.
-The Royal couple arrived by B.O.A.C. at Dorval Airport in Montreal, on October 8, 1951, and travelled across the country by train, airplane and naval vessel.
-On November 12, 1951, the Royal couple embarked on the Empress of Scotland at St. John's for their journey home.
+The Royal couple arrived by B.O.A.C. at Dorval Airport in Montreal, on October 8, 1951, and travelled across the country by train, airplane and naval vessel, visiting over 60 cities and towns.
+Thirty-five days later on November 12, 1951, the Royal couple embarked on the Empress of Scotland at St. John's for their journey home.

 Kapuskasing